Proteusiq/estate/README.md

 <br>
 ### Start services with a single command:

-> **WARNING**: Postgres container has issue with persisting data after restart.
-Until then, we will use labled volume
+> **WARNING**: Postgres container has an issue with persisting data after a restart.
+Until then, we will use labelled volume
-> Do `docker volume create --name=pgdata` to create a name volume (to delete `docker volume rm pgdata`)
+> Do `docker volume create --name=pgdata` to create a named volume (to delete `docker volume rm pgdata`)

 ```bash
 docker-compose up
 ```

-Note: _Only the initial build_ will take awhile.
-Go grap a cup of coffee as docker downloads and install necessary tools.
+Note: _Only the initial build_ will take a while.
+Go grab a cup of coffee as docker downloads and install the necessary tools.
 You can run the services in detach mode. `--detach` or `-d` flag.
 This will leave services running.

 See: [docker-compose up](https://docs.docker.com/compose/reference/up/) options